8:25 AM, Feb 27, 2014 • By DANIEL HALPER

 Dec 9, 2013, Vol. 19, No. 13 • By THE SCRAPBOOK

 It’s difficult to think of a company doing anything as gee-whiz neat as 23andMe.
 The Mountain View, Calif., firm, which opened its doors to the public in 2007, provides comprehensive genetic tests to anybody with $99 to spend.
 Customers send in a saliva sample and about six weeks later get access to a detailed website explaining their unique genetic code along with an opportunity to connect with (usually distant) relatives who have also done business with 23andMe.
-For those who use it, the results are endlessly fascinating; for scientists, the company’s trove of genetic data is hugely valuable.
-And that’s why it’s outrageous that the Food and Drug Administration has ordered 23andMe to stop selling its kits.

 The irrational hostility to e-cigarettes.Aug 5, 2013, Vol. 18, No. 44 • By ETHAN EPSTEIN